-The National Environmental Policy Act (NEPA); Council on Environmental Quality (CEQ) regulations implementing NEPA (40 Code of Federal Regulations [CFR] Parts 1500-1508) updated July 1, 2024; and the DAF's supplemental NEPA regulations (32 CFR Part 989) require lead agencies to evaluate the potential impacts of federal actions on the surrounding environment.
+The National Environmental Policy Act (NEPA) at 42 United States Code (U.S.C.)
+4321 et seq., as amended by the Fiscal Responsibility Act of 2023 (Public Law 118-5), and the DAF's implementing NEPA regulations (32 Code of Federal Regulations [CFR] Part 989) require lead agencies to evaluate the potential impacts of federal actions on the surrounding environment.
 Overall, this PEA considers the potential impacts associated with ongoing harbor activities (also referred to as the "harbor activities program" throughout this PEA) based on current and future harbor users and provides the DAF meaningful insight in long-term agency planning and decision making related to use of the harbor.
 Specific users of the harbor conducting vessel transit, loading, and unloading would be required to conduct follow-on site-specific environmental analysis tiering from this document.